Read Fees, Taxes, and Surcharges of Global IT Communications, Inc.

-The Federal Excise Tax is imposed by the I.R.S. and applied as percentage of standalone local telephone service and related features.
+The Federal Excise Tax is imposed by the I.R.S. and applied as a percentage of standalone local telephone service and related features.

 State Surcharges & Taxes (vary depending on location)

-State Universal Service Fund or High Cost Fund Surcharge
+State Universal Service Fund or High-Cost Fund Surcharge

 The Public Utility Commission (PUC) tax/fee is a charge imposed on users of regulated services.
 It finances the operational costs of the state regulatory body.

 Telecommunications Relay Service surcharge is imposed on telecommunication providers and can be passed on to customers for the purpose of providing telecommunication relay services.

 Lifeline is an amount to provide support to reduce an eligible consumer’s charge for basic telecommunications services.

 E911 Emergency System